Penn Badgley Marries Domino Kirke! Who Is His Talented Musician And Doula Wife?

 Domino Kirke and Penn Badgley just got married!

 Surrounded by family and friends, the beaming bride had her 8-year old son Cassius hold the bridal bouquet as the small gathering shared in their simple nuptials.
-The Daily Mail reports that the statuesque bride wore a white lace dress with and carried a pastel colored bouquet, while the groom looked dapper in a navy blazer and recently shorn hair.
+The Daily Mail reports that the statuesque bride wore a short, white lace dress with and carried a pastel colored bouquet while the groom looked dapper in a navy blazer and recently shorn hair.
 The towering wedding cake was both vegan and gluten-free and beautifully adorned with kumquats and fig halves.

 @laelcakes Thank you for the vegan, gluten free magic that was our wedding cake ????#laelcakes #rosewater #orangeblossom #lavender #chocolate